ziyoung/better-wilcom-docs/wilcom-docs/Applied/beading/Digitize_manual_bead_drops.md

 ![FixingStyleOver.png](assets/FixingStyleOver.png)

-1Click-stitch forward as manual run stitching.
+1. Click-stitch forward as manual run stitching.

-2Turn sideways at the point you want to drop the bead.
+2. Turn sideways at the point you want to drop the bead.

-3Move forward one bead length and right-click to drop the bead.
+3. Move forward one bead length and right-click to drop the bead.
 A bead outline appears.

-4Click-stitch backwards.
+4. Click-stitch backwards.
 This stitch is going through the hole and will pull the bead back and down.

 ![ManualBeadSideways1.png](assets/ManualBeadSideways1.png)

-5Click-stitch forward as manual run stitching until you reach the point of the next bead drop.
+5. Click-stitch forward as manual run stitching until you reach the point of the next bead drop.

-6Press Enter to finish.
+6. Press Enter to finish.

 ![ManualBeadSideways2.png](assets/ManualBeadSideways2.png)